MicrosoftDocs/quantum-docs/articles/includes/quickstart-qc-include-ionq.md

    [1,1,1,1]  0.07000000   ▐█                      |
    ```

-The histogram you receive may be slightly different than the one above, but you should find that the states generally are observed with equal frequency.
+The histogram you receive may be slightly different than the previous one , but you should find that the states generally are observed with equal frequency.